darrenburns/ward/docs/source/guide/running_tests.rst

 Excluding modules or paths with ``--exclude``
 ---------------------------------------------

-``ward --exclude glob1 --exclude glob2``

 You can tell Ward to ignore specific modules or directories using the ``--exclude`` command line option.
-This option can be supplied multiple times, and supports glob patterns.
+For example:

+``ward --exclude path/to/dir1 --exclude path/to/dir2``

 You can also exclude paths using ``pyproject.toml``:

 .. code-block:: toml

    [tool.ward]
-   exclude = ["glob1", "glob2"]
+   exclude = ["tests/resources", "tests/utilities.py"]

 Selecting tagged tests with ``--tags``
 --------------------------------------